cgreysongaito/GuelphThesisLaTeXTemplate/README.md

 \DisemulatePackage{setspace}
 \usepackage{setspace}
 ```
-If you want a list of boxes, ensure the following line of code is immediately above the `include{Chapter}` code in the main Thesis.tex script:
+To properly format the List of Boxes, ensure the following line of code is immediately above the `include{Chapter}` code in the main Thesis.tex script:
 ```
 \addtocontents{lob}{\protect\addvspace{10pt}}
 ```